gistewart/movie-nominations/README.md

 3. Updates to the search terms update the result list
 4. Movies in search results can be added and removed from the nomination list
 5. If a search result has already been nominated, its nomination button is disabled
-6. A banner is display when the user has 5 nominations
+6. A banner is displayed when the user has 5 nominations

 ## Additional Features